FirelyTeam/firely-docs/vonk/deployment/azureWebApp.rst

 	1. Go to the Simplifier website, login and download the Vonk binaries from https://simplifier.net/vonk/download
 	2. Download the trial license file from the same location.

-Futhermore you need an Azure subscription and an FTP client.

 Deployment
 ----------